 Abingdon was occupied from the early / middle Iron Age.
 Its Benedictine Abbey dates from 675.
 From the 13th / 14th century it became an agricultural centre and it developed a thriving wool trade.

 Reading.
 There is evidence of a settlement in the 8th century, after which it came to be known as Readingum.
 When the Vikings invaded Wessex in 871, they set up their base here.
 Reading Abbey was founded in 1121.
-It temporarily housed a castle in the ground during the Civil War in the 12th century (which was theoretically illegal).
+It briefly housed a castle in its grounds during the Civil War in the 12th century (which was theoretically illegal).
 By 1521 Reading was the largest town in Berkshire and the 10th largest in England.
 It became rich due to its cloth industry.
 The 18th century saw the introduction of iron works and the appearance of the brewing trade, and it grew rapidly in the 19th century as a manufacturing centre with the population increasing six fold.
 Transport links were good – it was on the road from London to Oxford and the railway arrived in 1841.

 Henley.
 There is evidence of a Romano-British property with associated 2nd century pottery.
 Henley is first mentioned in 1179 when Henry II bought some land for building.
 A market charter was granted by King John, while its bridge is first mentioned in 1234.
 A workhouse for the poor was built in 1790, the building becoming the Henley Union when Poor Law Unions came into existence in 1834.
 Henley is naturally famous for its rowing regatta which was first held in 1839.